tmllull/auto-commit-ai/README.md

 - 📋 **Interactive staging**: Select which files to include in the commit
 - 👀 **Preview mode**: Generate messages without committing.
 Yes, the "final" message will be different, but you can see an approach
 - 📊 **Repository information**: Status, history, branches
+- ✅ **User validation**: Aks for user validation before committing, to ensure the commit message is correct and the changes are intended
 - 🔄 **Automation**: Auto-confirm mode for CI/CD
 - 📱 **JSON output**: Structured format for tool integration